DEV2DEV-DE/ioBroker.jablotron/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * Fixed typo
+* Encrypt sensitive data in instance config
+* Add min and max for poll interval
+* Removed unused code
+* Do not create static states in code

 ### 0.0.4 (2023-12-03)
 * Fixed wrong state type for data type 'object'